arielbendahan/vercel-portfolio/README.md

 - **Captions**: Add descriptive captions to photos, tweets, and videos.
 - **Image Grid**: Easily showcase image galleries or photos.

-## Contributing

-Contributions are welcome!
-To get involved, just push your code to the repo.
-Whether you're enhancing existing features or adding new ones, your efforts are greatly appreciated!

 ## Licence

 This portfolio template is open-source and released under the MIT License.